Flexible working: an introduction

 My application for flexible working has been refused.
 Is there anything I can do?

-Depending on the circumstances, you may decide to complain to an employment tribunal that your employer has not followed the correct procedure or has rejected your application for impermissible reasons or the decision to reject your application was made on incorrect facts.
+For more information you may also want to contact the flexible working arbitration scheme run by the Advisory, Conciliation and Arbitration Service (ACAS).
+Depending on the circumstances, you may decide to seek advice on whether there are grounds to complain to an Employment Tribunal that your employer has not followed the correct procedure or has rejected your application for an impermissible reason.